nanda-rani/A-Comprehensive-Survey-of-Automated-Advanced-Persistent-Threat-Attribution/README.md

 The details about the collected data and analysis will be released afte the acceptance of the paper.

 **Current status:** Under Review

 [Citation:]
-@article{rani2024comprehensive,
-  title={A comprehensive survey of advanced persistent threat attribution: Taxonomy, methods, challenges and open research problems}, author={Rani, Nanda and Saha, Bikash and Shukla, Sandeep Kumar}, journal={arXiv preprint arXiv:2409.11415}, year={2024}
+Rani, N., Saha, B., & Shukla, S. K. (2024).
+A comprehensive survey of advanced persistent threat attribution: Taxonomy, methods, challenges and open research problems. arXiv preprint arXiv:2409.11415.
-}